 - On Oct.
-17, Canada lifts the bar on adult marijuana sales, unleashing a potential $5.7 billion legal weed market next year
+17, Canada lifted the bar on adult marijuana sales, unleashing a potential $5.7 billion legal weed market.

-- We find 3 good companies that are potential bright spots in the legal marijuana market.
+- We find three under-the-radar companies which are set up to be potential bright spots in the newly legal marijuana market.

 By most estimates, Canada’s new recreational market will be 8X bigger than its thriving medical market.
 But most Canadian pot stocks are selling at valuations likely to thud loudly when they fall back to earth.
-Canopy Growth and Aphria, for instance, both carry market caps that are bigger than the entire marijuana industry—including adult tokers.
+Canopy Growth and Aphria, for instance, both carry market values bigger than the entire marijuana industry—including adult tokers.

 Cracking Retail Wide Open: Choom (CSE: CHOO; OTC: CHOOF) (CHOOM PROFILE)